 Past Consumer VC Benchmarks: Seed-to-Series A Editions:

-We are excited to present the Brand Capital Fund’s latest insights in the consumer space with the release of our Q125 Consumer Benchmark Report, focused on Science-Based Skincare.
+We are excited to present the Brand Capital Fund’s latest insights in the consumer space with the release of our Consumer Benchmark Report, focused on The GLP-1 Economy.

-Discover the Trends — This in-depth report provides valuable insights into the Beauty & Personal Care market, covering market trends, deal activity, and early-stage fundraising benchmarks — plus a snapshot of current venture capital sentiment.
+Discover the Trends — This in-depth report provides valuable insights into the Health & Wellness market, covering market trends, deal activity, and early-stage fundraising benchmarks — plus a snapshot of current venture capital sentiment.
 Learn what’s driving decisions today and what that signals for the years ahead—download your complimentary copy today!

 CONTENTS